01 Nov Data Visibility: In The Land Of The Blind, The One-Eyed Man Is King

-It’s a fact, the person with the easiest access to the most information gives the best service (unless they are lazy).
+It’s a fact, the person with the best data visibility – the easiest access to the most information – gives the best service (unless they are lazy).
 That said, it is very common to encounter Salesforce users or prospective customers that say it takes too much time and effort to capture data in Salesforce.
 But for many jobs, especially sales and service jobs, you can’t perform well without a lot of information, and you need data in order to create information.
 Think about it, information is required in order to provide service.

 On the services side, what happens when a call comes into a business?
 Whoever answers starts asking questions (you ask questions because you need information to provide service).